SuperSafeWallet/SuperSafe-Docs/doc-sources/Audits/DAPP_CONNECTION_AUDIT_SUMMARY.md

 This audit confirms that the SuperSafe Wallet dApp connection system:
 1. ✅ Complies with ARCHITECTURE.md and DAPP_CONNECTIONS.md
 2. ✅ Implements ALL user security requirements
-3. ✅ Follows Professionally Standardized best practices
+3. ✅ Follows MetaMask-style best practices
 4. ✅ Has NO critical fallbacks or security vulnerabilities
 5. ✅ Provides professional-quality error handling